yuloh/blog/content/posts/automate-code-formatting-for-laravel-projects.md

 Clearly there is a lot left undefined by PSR-2.

-The [Symfony coding standard](https://symfony.com/doc/current/contributing/code/standards.html) augments PSR-2 with over 100 additional rules.
+To keep the framework's code consistent the [Symfony coding standard](https://symfony.com/doc/current/contributing/code/standards.html) augments PSR-2 with over 100 additional rules.
 The [Laravel coding style](https://laravel.com/docs/5.8/contributions#coding-style) comes close with just under 100 rules.

 ## Laravel's code style

-The canonical definition of Laravel's code style is [StyleCI's Laravel preset](https://docs.styleci.io/presets#laravel).
-StyleCI is a service that automatically fixes code style when someone opens a pull request or makes a commit.
+The canonical definition of Laravel's code style is StyleCI's Laravel preset.
+[StyleCI](https://styleci.io) is a service that automatically fixes code style when someone opens a pull request or makes a commit.
 Laravel uses StyleCI across all of its repos.

 Outside of the StyleCI preset there isn't much documentation telling you what the rules are.
 To get an idea of what the rules are [have a read through the StyleCI docs](https://docs.styleci.io/presets#laravel) or [check out an example](https://github.com/matt-allan/laravel-code-style/blob/020f56a420e674f71c50d15f201bb80fe36a1ea7/examples/User.php).

 ## Why use Laravel's standard?

 You don't have to follow Laravel's code style just because you're writing Laravel apps.
-If you have a standard that works for you that is awesome, continue using it.
+If you have a standard that works for you that's awesome, continue using it.

 If you _don't_ have a standard you have to decide how you are going to format your code.
 As explained above, the PSR standards aren't specific enough.
-The Symfony coding standard doesn't match any of the code that is included in a new Laravel app, doesn't match any of the code generated with the `make` methods, and includes some controversial opinions like requiring [yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions).
+The Symfony coding standard doesn't match any of the code that is included in a new Laravel app, doesn't match any of the code generated with the `make` methods, and includes some controversial opinions like requiring [yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions), so that isn't a good solution either.
 You could write your own standard but you need to maintain ~100 lines of rules and you need to convince everyone to agree with those rules.

 ## What about StyleCI?